jpreardon/flickr-wp-upload/worklog.md

 ## TODO

-- Update images with comments
-- Create albums
+- Create albums (I don't think this is going to happen, but I can create posts, attach the files to them, then manually create the galleries)
 - Work on more types than .jpg
 - Refactor rotation code
 - Move files to a subdirectory after load (as an option)?